 Child Care Providers/Parents

-- Consideration of follow-up samples, if needed
+- Collect follow-up samples, if needed

-- Assistance with a remediation plan
+- Assist with a remediation plan, if needed

 See Frequently Asked Questions below.